 : an occasion in which an Australian Aborigine goes on a long walking journey on land that is far from towns and cities

-Yesterday I had the need to walk about at a local park, escape from community, routine, and fortify the spirit.
+Last year I had the need to “walk about” at a local park, escape from community, routine, and fortify the spirit.
 Of course had to do a little drive about to get around.

 The best part of visiting the parks this time of year is I basically have it all to myself.
 I saw no one on my travels, and that is what a walk about is all about.